-AMPCI is the investment manager of the Fund and provides fund services to the Fund.
-An annual management fee is charged to the Fund and paid to AMPCFM based on the gross value of its assets.
-Performance fees are paid out of the assets to the Fund, the amount of which is dependent on the performance of the Fund.
+The Investment Manager of the Fund provides fund services to the Fund.
+An annual management fee is charged to the Fund and paid to the Responsible Entity based on the gross value of its assets.

 The AMP Capital Remuneration Framework was in place since the 2016 performance year.
-However, as of 24 March 2023, employees representing AMPCFM will fall under Dexus's remuneration policies and practices, with a new integrated framework commencing 1 July 2023.
+However, as of 24 March 2023, employees representing the Responsible Entity will fall under Dexus's remuneration policies and practices, with a new integrated framework commencing 1 July 2023.